nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/ABC street p/1234567 i/$10 m/23-Feb-2022`

 ---
-### Listing all persons : `list`
+### Listing all client : `list`

-Shows a list of all persons in the address book.
+Shows a list of all clients in the address book.

 Format: `list`

 ---
-### Editing a person : `edit`
+### Editing a client : `edit`

 Edits an existing client in the financial book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/MONTHLY_INCOME] [m/UPCOMING_MEETING_DATES]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:

-* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567`
+* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567`
   and `johndoe@example.com` respectively.
-* `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+* `edit 2 n/Betsy Crower` Edits the name of the 2nd client to be `Betsy Crower`.

 ---
-### Deleting a person : `delete`
+### Deleting a client : `delete`

-Deletes the specified person from the financial book.
+Deletes the specified client from the financial book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd client in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ---
 ### Listing all clients: `list`